Here’s How to End Your Garage Door Sticking Problems

 Lubricate the Rollers, Tracks and Chain

 Another common cause of a sticking garage door can be that the components are dried out and need to be lubricated.
-Luckily, this is probably the easiest way to fix to a sticking garage door.
+Luckily, this is probably the easiest way to fix to a sticking garage door – you just need to make sure you have the right tools.

 Using a garage door lubricant, spray along the rollers, tracks and the chain if you have a chain driven opener.
 You can find a garage door lubricant at your local hardware store.